weaversa/cryptol-course/labs/KeyWrapping/KeyWrappingAnswers.md

             1)} : ([128] -> [128]) -> [4294967295][8] -> [34359738432]
 ```

-Well folks, it seems that we just found a bug (albeit a small one) in
+Well folks, it appears we (...well, Cryptol) just found a bug (albeit
-one of NIST's most well read crypto specs.
-Thanks sticklers!
+a small one) in one of NIST's most well read crypto specs.
+Thanks
+sticklers!

 # Test Vectors